(POWER and CLASS IN JAPAN, 500 to 1333 -- continued)

 Buddha in his Great Temple in Nara, the Todai-ji.

-Japan had been growing economically, the Japanese using better tools and fertilizer, more draft animals in agriculture, and better tools in their crafts.
+Japan had been growing economically, using better tools and fertilizer, more draft animals and better tools in their crafts.
 Better roads and a fleet of ships facilitated trade.
 Horses and fighting equipment continued to pour into Japan from the Asian continent.
-Japan was growing also in population, and they were expanding against indigenous hunter-gatherers on the main island, Honshu.
-(See Emishi and Ainu.)
+Japan was growing also in population, and they were expanding against indigenous hunter-gatherers, the Emishi and Ainu, on the main island, Honshu.

-But the land reforms were circumvented or postponed.
+But land reforms were circumvented or postponed.
+Another dynamic common elsewhere was occurring in Japan.
 Aristocratic families were growing in wealth and buying more land.
 Buddhist temples were also amassing wealth and buying more land.
 Land reclamation favored the wealthy, who could afford the costs involved.
-Less land was available to the common farmer, repeating what had occurred in Han China.
-And tax exemptions were given to the most influential families.
+Less land was available to the common farmer, and tax exemptions were given to the most influential families.

 The Buddhists in Japan continued to see the material world as illusory, holding that reality was one's own consciousness and harmony under the Universal Buddha.
 But, of course, they continued to make accommodations with the material world.
 Buddhist monasteries had their own armies and were unscrupulous in making alliances.
 As readers of Chinese, some Buddhist monks became expert in administration and technical matters, such as engineering, and these monks served Japan much as the Latin reading clergy served in medieval Europe.